 Individual therapy: Individual therapy sessions are held on an as-needed basis and are a time where clients can meet privately with a therapist.
 These sessions can help individuals learn how to more appropriately manage their anger and express their feelings.

 Group therapy: Group therapy sessions are held four times a day and include discussions on a wide variety of topics.
 Some of the major topics covered in these group sessions include stress management, anger management, effectively expressing emotions, communication, and life skills.

 Family therapy: After an initial session at the time of admission, family therapy is held on an as-needed basis.
 Additionally, education is provided to those who have a family member in our treatment center, which can help them learn more about ODD and the impact that the disorder can have on their loved one.

 Recreational therapy: Recreational therapy is held once a day for adults and provides them with the opportunity to participate in activities such as tennis, basketball, swimming, or gym time.

 Continuing Care and Levels of Treatment

 At Greenleaf Behavioral Health Hospital, we are proud to offer a variety of levels of care for our clients so that we are able to meet their ongoing needs.
 As discharge approaches, you will work closely with your treatment team to create an aftercare plan that assists you in sustaining lifelong recovery.
 We offer a partial hospitalization program (PHP) for adults that meets four hours per day.
-This program is designed to allow you to slowly reintegrate back into your regular life while continuing to work on healing.
-Some clients find that they have made enough progress in our inpatient program that they are able to return home with referrals to outpatient therapy and/or available community resources.
-Greenleaf also holds an aftercare program each Thursday evening to assess each client’s ongoing wellbeing and assist with any roadblocks they may have come across while returning to their daily lives.
+This outpatient service is designed to allow you to slowly reintegrate back into your regular life while continuing to work on healing.
+Some clients find that they have made enough progress through our inpatient services that they are able to return home with referrals to outpatient therapy and/or available community resources in Valdosta.